 Tourist attractions locally include the Wye Valley Butterfly Zoo the amazing hedge puzzle (Symonds Yat West) and Goodrich Castle (English Heritage).
 The Forest of Dean with Cannop Cycle Centre, Beechenhurst with Puzzlewood, Perrygrove Railway and Clearwell Caves are nearby in the town of Coleford.

-The business has been established since 1996 and is VAT registered.
+THE BUSINESS Steppes Farm Cottages has been an established business since 1996 and is VAT registered.
 The cottages have been converted from traditional stone barns and have many original features including open fireplaces with wood burning stoves, exposed natural stone walls and beamed ceilings.

 To the rear of the property is a level area which is currently used as a vegetable patch where there is potential to extend the accommodation to provide yurts, pods, bell tents or to build lodges, subject to gaining the relevant planning consents.
 The car port, garaging and workshop above both have the potential to be converted into self-contained holiday letting cottages or an annexe to the main house subject to gaining the necessary planning consents to provide further accommodation to the site.